cms-opendata-workshop/workshop2022-lesson-cpp-root-python/_episodes/03-root-and-cpp-read-and-write.md

 ~~~
 {: language-makefile}

-We can now compile and run the code!
+We can now compile and run the code in your `my_root` container shell!

 ~~~
 make read_ROOT_file